nx-lr/protea/readme.md

 ## Introduction

-Protea is a strongly-typed language still in the making.
-It is intended for cross-platform client and server development with a focus on simplicity and performance.
-It unifies functional, object-oriented, concurrent, and event-driven programming paradigms in a single language.
-It comes with a lightning fast compiler toolchain that scales to any codebase size.
+Protea is a strongly-typed functional, imperative, concurrent and reactive programming language designed for building cross-platform client and server applications, with a clean and elegant syntax.
+It comes with a lightning fast compiler that outputs clean and readable JavaScript, while still keeping the familiar JS ecosystem at your fingertips.

-Its syntax builds on top of Flow and contains influences from Rust, Scala, Kotlin, OCaml and Go.
-Also, you can use Protea as a glue language to connect to other languages through the WebAssembly API, while giving its performance benefits.

-Protea is designed to interoperate seamlessly with existing JavaScript and TypeScript projects.
-Protea can call JavaScript methods, create JavaScript objects, inherit from JavaScript classes and implement TypeScript interfaces.
-None of these would require glue code.
+Protea draws inspiration from many excellent languages, including Rust, Scala, Kotlin, Go, Haskell and many others, while simultaneously keeping things you know and love from the JavaScript community.
+It tries to achieve this through a combination of a strong static type system with type inference, an extensive collection of compile-time checks, and by avoiding many of the mistakes of languages past.
+It comes with a fast and easy to use API for building components, and a simple, declarative syntax for defining the structure of your application.

 <small>